yktoo/yktoo.com/content/blog/0315/index.en.md

 It snowed all night long and then another half day, with a total of half-metre fallen snow.
 ![](img:4.bp.blogspot.com/-3yOCgv7yVbo/WMWIoJjdLcI/AAAAAAAApk0/rGTzfuruQ-YKb_1mWd9MK2vLkZ8SXlbhwCPcB/s1600/20170301_080727.picasaweb.jpg:a "Les Bottières, hotel's parking lot.")

-All this snow lay virtually untouched in //La Toussuire//.
-I have the impression no one really cared for snow in //Les Sybelles//: snow guns were never used, bare spots and pits never healed, slopes never groomed with ratracs.
+All this snow lay virtually untouched in {{< fl "La Toussuire" >}}.
+I have the impression no one really cared for snow in {{< fl "Les Sybelles" >}}: snow guns were never used, bare spots and pits never healed, slopes never groomed with ratracs.
 Which was in stark contrast with [La Plagne][post:306].
 Instead of all that the pistes would simply get closed by the means of a banner across the slope.

 Anyway, that day we enjoyed lots of off-piste snowboarding on the soft ungroomed snow powder.
 Which didn't differ that much from the "groomed" one.
 ![](img:3.bp.blogspot.com/-g-qJa7LSBmc/WMWIoHktzNI/AAAAAAAApk0/lNfLeeIwGAElPDBu1X8Z8YTqO6_FixzhwCPcB/s1600/20170301_124725.picasaweb.jpg:a "Off-piste in La Toussuire.")